chrultrabook/docs/src/docs/firmware/developer-mode.md

 :::

 ::: tip
-The battery must be plugged in while enabling developer mode.
+The battery must be plugged in while enabling developer mode, UNLESS you don't have a write protect screw, in that case, plug your chromebook into the charger.
 :::

 ## Enabling Developer Mode